kencoken/axes-lite/README.md

  - `limas` available at: https://bitbucket.org/alyr/limas
  - `axes-home` available at: https://bitbucket.org/kevinmcguinness/axes-home

-Following this, `componentcfg.json` must be updated with the path of each of the components on the system.
+Following this, a `component_cfgs.json` must be created with the paths of each of the components of the system.
+A template is provided for this purpose `component_cfgs.json.tmpl`, in which the location of each of the above components should be inserted.

-For convenience, a script is provided to undertake these two steps, downloading a copy of each component and placing them within the AXES-LITE directory, and then updating `componentcfg.json`:
+For convenience, a script is provided to undertake these two steps, downloading a copy of each component and placing them within the AXES-LITE directory, and then creating `component_cfgs.json`:

     $ python get_components.py